bhushan-mohanraj/chaos-games-python/README.md

 # Chaos

 A package to run chaos games with Python.
-(See Wikipedia for information on chaos games.)
+Run `python -m examples` to produce plots for the example chaos games.

 # Development